 (b) compliance with the Code has been incorporated into the relevant aforementioned state or territory legislation.
 (The Code may be adopted in whole or in part, or not at all.)

-Also see a list of NHMRC guidelines relating to the use of animals in research and teaching here, including the NHMRC Guidelines on the Care of Cats Used for Scientific Purposes (2009), Guidelines on the Care of Cats Used for Scientific Purposes (2009), and A Guide to the care and use of Australian native mammals in research and teaching, among others.
+Also see a list of NHMRC guidelines relating to the use of animals in research and teaching here, and the Best Practice Methodology in the use of Animals for Scientific Purposes.

 Cosmetics Animal Testing

 Cosmetics are regulated by the Department of Health (Minister of Health and Ageing),under the authority of the Industrial Chemicals Act 2019, which comes into force on 1 July 2020.
 The Australian Industrial Chemicals Introduction Scheme (AICIS) will replace NICNAS on 1 July 2020 as the new national regulator of the importation and manufacture of industrial chemicals in Australia.

 Sign up to our newsletter for all the latest news.